stucchio/Homepage/content/bayesian_linear_regression.md

 $$ p(y = Y) = \int_{\alpha \cdot x + \beta = Y} \textrm{posterior}(\alpha,\beta) d\alpha $$

-# How to compute a bayesian estimator?

-## Computing Posteriors with PyMC
+# Computing Posteriors with PyMC

 To compute the posteriors on $@ (\alpha, \beta) $@ in Python, we first import the PyMC library: